Blythburgh: Geography

+Blythburgh Station is in the process of being restored, currently there is a period platform, with a length of operating track, sidings and other infrastructure.
+The once derelict coal shed has been completely restored and is used for railway operations.

+A 3ft gauge battery electric locomotive 'Greenbat' hauls replica rolling stock on open days.

 Holy Trinity Church

 The parish church is dedicated to the Holy Trinity.
 Known as the Cathedral of the Marshes, Blythburgh was one of the earliest Christian sites in East Anglia and a church is believed to have been located here in the 7th century.
 The current church is a Grade I Listed building dating from the 14th and 15th centuries.
 On 4 August 1577 a ghostly black dog known as Black Shuck is said to have appeared at the church.

 Notable people

 Blythburgh is mentioned in the song “Black Shuck”, from rock band The Darkness, from their album Permission To Land.
-The song centers around a local folk tale.
+The song centres around a local folk tale.

 The following people have been associated with Blythburgh.